oshinika/Bcrypt_Hashing/README.md

 5. Click **Update** to save the configurations.

-   Successful updation of these configurations will convert the password hashing algorithm of the user store to BCRYPT.
+   Successful updation of these configurations will convert the password hashing algorithm of the user store to Bcrypt.

 > [!NOTE]
 >  **Existing user stores**